Mary C. Hill: Contributions

 Much of Hill's research at the USGS concerned groundwater modeling, simulation of groundwater, and evaluation of the accuracy of groundwater simulations.
 At the USGS, she was one of the main developers of the MODFLOW groundwater flow simulation code.
 More recently, she has also studied modeling and simulation of rainwater runoff.

 At the University of Kansas, she established the Mary C. Hill Research Fund for Women in the Sciences to help support female junior faculty in science, technology, engineering, and mathematics.

 With Claire R. Tiedeman, Hill is the author of the book Effective Groundwater Model Calibration: With Analysis of Data, Sensitivities, Predictions, and Uncertainty (John Wiley & Sons, 2007).

 Recognition

 Hill won the Walter L. Huber Civil Engineering Research Prize in 2000, and was Darcy Lecturer for the National Ground Water Association in 2001.
-In 2005, the National Ground Water Association gave her their M. King Hubbert Award.
+In 2005, the National Ground Water Association awarded her the M. King Hubbert Award.
 In 2015, the International Association of Hydrological Sciences awarded her the Dooge Medal.

 Hill is past president of the International Commission for Ground Water ICGW.
 She has been a Fellow of the Geological Society of America since 2003, and was also elected as a Fellow of the American Geophysical Union "for development of innovative methods for parameter estimation and sensitivity analysis in hydrologic modeling".

 In 2021, Hill was elected as a member of the National Academy of Engineering "for contributions to development and application of methods for parameter estimation and sensitivity analysis in hydrologic models".